agalychnica/Fix_models_RAxML/README_fixed_models.md

 ================

 This repository contains modified codes of the master RAxML to make phylogenetic inferences fixing the model.
 At the moment it only works with nucleotide models.
+It accepts models for single and multiple partitions.
 Please read the information below.

 Developed by: